Peedin is an ancient Norman name that arrived in England

 Early Notables of the Peedin family (pre 1700)

-(1613-1684), an English politician, Member of Parliament for...
-Another 42 words (3 lines of text) are included under the topic Early Peedin Notables in all our PDF Extended History products and printed products wherever possible.
+, probably a younger...
+Another 154 words (11 lines of text) are included under the topic Early Peedin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Peedin family to Ireland